mapninja/CV/ShortCV.md

 ##### January 2023 - November 2023

 * Curate, acquire and manage the historical & antiquarian cartographic special collections of Stanford University
+* Direct international search for new Curator & Head of the David Rumsey Map Center at Stanford Libraries
 * Direct operations & programming for The David Rumsey Map Center at Stanford's Green Library
 * Direct supervision and management of DRMC staff, including:
   * Rare Maps Librarian